Get a quote

 Damage caused by AC units

 Air conditioners create water as they operate (as anyone who’s walked under a dripping window unit knows all too well).
 If your AC unit isn’t properly maintained, that water can get into your home and cause damage.
-And here’s the thing: if the leaking happens because you didn’t properly maintain the unit, your homeowners' insurance may not cover the damage.
+And here’s the thing: if a leak happens because you didn’t properly maintain the unit, your homeowners insurance may not cover the damage.

 That’s because part of the contract with the insurance provider is that you must take steps to keep your home in good repair.
 Fail to do that, and you’ve essentially broken the contract, meaning the insurance company doesn’t have to provide coverage.